arontaupe/ruminations/README.md

 in order to change any design element, please change the .html code in the templates directory.

+for a quick online demo:
+use ngrok,
+detailed description following.

 enjoy privacy.
 embrace insanity.